hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 ## Overview

-The backend of MovieVerse is built using a microservices architecture.
+The backend of MovieVerse is built using the **microservices architecture**.
 This architecture allows for independent scalability and enhanced flexibility in the development of different functionalities of the app, such as authentication, user management, movie data processing, and more.

 **Important**: Be sure to carefully read this file and the [README.md](databases/README.md) file in the `databases` directory for more information on the backend services of MovieVerse before you start developing.